 - Taste: It has 70% sweetness of table sugar and there’s no bitterness, as well as a cooling sensation.

-- Best uses: You will find it in low-sugar convenience food.
+- Best uses: In salad dressings, sauces, fillings.
+Usually found in low-sugar convenience food.

 - Pros: Tastes identical to cane sugar and has no net carbs.